Wild Rice with Sausage and Mushrooms

-Wild Rice with Sausage and Mushrooms is a gluten-free stuffing idea for Thanksgiving, or just serve it as a tasty side dish.
-And wild rice is lower in carbs than you might think, so this wild rice sausage stuffing idea is surprisingly low in net carbs!
+Wild Rice Stuffing with Sausage and Mushrooms is a gluten-free stuffing idea for Thanksgiving, or just serve it as a tasty side dish.
+And wild rice is lower in carbs than you might think, so this wild rice stuffing with sausage is surprisingly low in net carbs!

-PIN Wild Rice with Sausage and Mushrooms to try it later.
+PIN Wild Rice Stuffing with Sausage and Mushrooms to try it later.

 What ingredients do you need for this recipe?